phuslu/log/README.md

     - `IsTerminal(fd uintptr)`, *isatty for golang*
     - `Printf(fmt string, a ...interface{})`, *printf logging*
 * High Performance
-    - Outperforms all others json loggers.
+    - [Significantly faster][high-performance] than all other json loggers.

 ## Interfaces